-Hanhikivi 1 is a project that contributes to combatting the climate change.
-The climate benefit of the Hanhikivi 1 materializes during the decades of electricity production without harmful greenhouse emissions.
+Once in operation, the Hanhikivi 1 nuclear power plant will produce electricity for decades without emissions detrimental to climate.
 Before commissioning, Fennovoima's direct environmental impact is mostly related to the construction work carried out at the site.

-We monitor the state of the environment together with RAOS Project in accordance with the jointly agreed environmental monitoring program.
-In addition to the environ- mental monitoring required by the permit conditions, we also carry out voluntary monitoring of the environmental impact.
+We monitor the state of the environment together with RAOS Project in accordance with a jointly agreed environmental monitoring program.
+In addition to the environmental monitoring required by the permit conditions, we also carry out voluntary monitoring of the environmental impact.
 This allows us to ensure that we have comprehensive knowledge of the state of the environment in the Hanhikivi headland.
-Below is an account of the essential monitoring and research results for 2018.

 PROTECTED SPECIES AND NATURE CONSERVATION AREAS

 |Natura 2000 conservation areas||There are no signs that the construction activities would have caused any harm to the Natura areas located in the vicinity of the project area.||A complementary assessment on the environmental impact during the construction and operation of the power plant|

 |Seashore meadows||The condition of the Siberian primrose was studied in the seashore meadows.
 It was observed that there were fewer plants at certain locations but more in others, and that the Siberian primrose had naturally spread to new areas.||Follow-up study|